andrewsuadnya/HI-FIVE-Website/README.md

 ## About

 This project aims to showcase Desa Wisata Palaes, located in Kecamatan Likupang Barat, Kabupaten Minahasa Utara, Provinsi Sulawesi Utara.
-The website provides information about the village's history, attractions, local governance, and contact details.
+The website provides information about the village's history, attractions, local governance, services, and contact details.

 ## Features